How To Build a Nourishing Morning and Evening Routine That Works For You

 2 | Make it your own

-The trick is to choose rituals that you’ll enjoy and suit your personality and lifestyle.
+The trick is to choose rituals that you enjoy, suit your personality and lifestyle, and benefit your health and well-being long-term.

-Like I’ve said before, if you’re not a morning person then don’t force yourself to wake up earlier if there’s no need for it as it’ll just lead to burnout quicker.
+Like I’ve said before, if you’re not a morning person then don’t force yourself to wake up at 5 am because it’ll just lead to burnout quicker.
+So define your own version of what a mindful and productive morning routine looks like for you.

 3 | Create a realistic time-frame

-Once you’ve chosen which rituals to include in your routine, you then need to estimate how long each ritual will take to complete.
+Once you’re happy with what rituals to include in your routine, you now need to estimate how long each ritual will take to complete.

 By doing this exercise, you will have a clearer idea of how much time you can dedicate to your routines in the morning and evening, and know when to start each one.